How To Get Long-Term Retail Employees To Unlearn Bad Selling Habits

 But with no-questions-asked return policies the norm, and with customers emboldened by the flexible return policies adopted by e-commerce sites returning products in record numbers, often in worse condition, commissions can be lower weeks or months after a sale is made.

-The very idea of a long-term retail employee is under attack, with stores cutting staff at an increasing rate.
+The very idea of a long-term retail employee is under attack, with stores reducing staff at an increased rate.

 Malcolm Gladwell said, “You have all the time in the world to learn everything that needs to be learned – and you have less time to unlearn it.”